ProAccess/place-image/readme.md

 ## Include these packages

 For Pandoc conversion into Latex and pdf, these three package statements should be included in the latex template file.
-(They already are in the “default.latex” and “eisvogel.latex” templates in the “templates” folder on this site.)
+(For your convenience, they already are in the “default.latex” and “eisvogel.latex” templates in the “templates” folder on this site.)

 `\usepackage{layouts} % allows calculating width relative to latex/pdf page width   \usepackage{wrapfig} % enables text wrap-around of figures   \usepackage[export]{adjustbox}  % must include to enable additional positioning`